-ECB'S Constancio watching more than just April inflation data
+ECB's Constancio watching more than just April inflation data

 The euro zone had made encouraging progress after facing the risk of break-up two years ago but this "does not mean we are entirely out of the danger zone", the vice president said.

-"We have certainly turned a corner and stabilised the situation," he added. "(But)... it is too soon to declare that the crisis is over."
+A senior International Monetary Fund official said on Monday the ECB should do "everything it can" to tackle low growth and inflation but governments must also shape up their economies.

+Jose Vinals, director of the IMF's monetary and capital markets department, said a multi-pronged policy approach was needed to buoy the 18-country euro zone.

-((Additional reporting by Leigh Thomas in Paris; Writing by Paul Carrel Editing by Jeremy Gaunt))
+(Additional reporting by Leigh Thomas in Paris and Matthias Inverardi in Koenigswinter, Germany; Writing by Paul Carrel; Editing by Jeremy Gaunt and Alison Williams)